loveleshkalonia/DLQ-Dashboard-Mule-Backend/README.md

 You can find Sample API Requests collection exported from [Hoppscotch](https://hoppscotch.io/) here: "/hoppscotch-collection/DLQ-Dashboard-Mule-Backend.json".

+All endpoints featuring the POST method can also be used with the OPTIONS method.
+This is done because of the way [Axios](https://axios-http.com/docs/intro) Client makes API Calls in the [DLQ-Dashboard-Frontend](https://github.com/loveleshkalonia/DLQ-Dashboard-Frontend) React App code.
+In short, Axios sends an OPTIONS Request before making a POST Request.

 Learn more about the available endpoints below:

 ## GET: /Queue/Active